raspberrypilearning/sensing-science/lesson-2/lesson.md

 #Black and Silver cans

-In this lesson students will investigate the
+In this lesson students will investigate the rate of heat loss through infra-red emission, and the insulating properites of different materials.

 ##Learning objectives